 - Address how manufacturing and other critical business operations will continue until a damaged building is repaired or replaced.

 - Address how data and information technology will be restored how supply chain logistics will be maintained.

 The National Weather Service provides local weather broadcasts over a radio network called NOAA Weather Radio from over 1,000 different transmitters worldwide.
-These radios are for sale for businesses, and buying an NOAA Tone Alert Weather Radio would help monitor weather.
+These radios are for sale for businesses and buying an NOAA Tone Alert Weather Radio can help monitor weather.